jump-dev/Clp.jl/README.md

 ```

 In addition to installing the Clp.jl package, this will also download and
 install the Clp binaries.
-(You do not need to isntall Clp separately.)
+(You do not need to install Clp separately.)

 To use a custom binary, read the [Custom solver binaries](https://jump.dev/JuMP.jl/stable/developers/custom_solver_binaries/)
 section of the JuMP documentation.